-MTA, in collaboration with LAI and the GWSPH Office of Academic Affairs offered three workshops in 2022-2023 on creating an inclusive teaching environment.
+In collaboration with LAI and the GWSPH Office of Academic Affairs, MTA offered three workshops in 2022-2023 on creating an inclusive teaching environment.
 The fall sessions focused on implementation strategies using the Inclusive Classroom Toolkit and best practices for handling emotionally reactive and/or difficult conversations, whether spontaneous or planned, with a special focus on strategies for facilitating inclusive discussions.
-The spring session discussed how faculty can handle 'hot moments' during class discussions utilizing real-life experiences from GWSPH faculty members, as well as case studies from similar academic settings.
+The spring session discussed how faculty can handle "hot moments" during class discussions utilizing real-life experiences from GWSPH faculty members, as well as case studies from similar academic settings.

-Our partners, 2U, also host a number of weekly workshops, some of which are on DEI topics (see ERF > Criterion G > Criterion G1 > G1.4: Actions and Strategies).
+Our partners, 2U, also host weekly workshops, some of which are on DEI topics (see ERF > Criterion G > Criterion G1 > G1.4: Actions and Strategies).